 Given the fact the Dodgers play in Walt Disney’s neck of the woods, it should come as no surprise that some tattoos combine the two influences — like the one above featuring Minnie and Mickey Mouse at the ballpark…

-…or this one which imagines Snow White as a Dodgers fan.
+…or this one which imagines Chip (or is it Dale?) as a Dodgers fan.

 Justin Turner’s 3-run walk-off homer which gave the Dodgers a 2-0 2017 NLCS lead, is immortalized in ink on one super fan’s arm.